Ariel-Dayan/pipe-transaction/README.md

         //          }
         //     }
         // }

-        if(result.isSuccess)
-            console.log("The transaction success, all actions done");
-        else
-            console.log("The transaction failed, not all actions done, undo actions were executed");
     }).catch(result => {
+        console.log("The transaction failed, not all actions done, undo actions were executed, and also failed");

         // result = {
         //     isSuccess: false,
         //     actionsInfo: {